 Keyman for Linux makes it possible to type in over 1,000 languages in any Linux application.
 Create your own custom keyboards with Keyman Developer 11.0*.

-Keyman for Linux also includes KMFL, so your existing KMFL keyboards will continue to work.
+Keyman for Linux also supports KMFL keyboards, so your existing KMFL keyboards will continue to work.

 * Keyman Developer is currently a Windows-only product; however, the command line compiler kmcomp runs in WINE.

 As with all Keyman products, Keyman for Linux is completely free and open-source.
 The feature grid below details the technical differences in functionality between Keyman Desktop for Windows, and the current version of Keyman for Linux:

 |Keyboard switching hotkeys|

 |mnemonic layouts (always US base layout)|

 Q. How do I install Keyman for Linux?

 A. Ubuntu: Keyman for Linux can be installed via launchpad:

 sudo add-apt-repository ppa:keymanapp/keyman sudo apt-get update sudo apt-get upgrade sudo apt-get install keyman onboard

 Q. How do I install a Keyman keyboard?